Curriculum & Program Requirements

 Students will not be admitted to the NSB program for a terminal Master's degree; however, any student in the program may petition to earn an M.S. in Neuroscience and Behavior while completing requirements for the Ph.D.
 In addition to those requirements specified by the Graduate School, requirements for an M.S. degree in Neuroscience and Behavior will be:

-- Completion of the Proseminar, two core courses, two electives, and one statistics course with grades of B or better*.
+- Completion of the Proseminar, two core courses, and one statistics course with grades of B or better*.

 - Submission of a formal Master's thesis based upon original research.
 The student's Guidance Committee will direct and evaluate the Master's thesis in both written and oral presentation.

 Note: In rare cases, a student who has earned a B- in an elective or statistics course may petition the GOC for permission to use this course to fulfill Master's degree requirements.
 In deciding whether to grant the exception, the GOC will take the entire student's record into account.
 In no case can a grade of B- or lower be accepted in a core course.